DrugowitschLab/MultiAlternativeDecisions/fig4/README.md

 ## Plotting Hick's law

+A cached version of the performance data is stored in the MultiAlternativeDecisions/shared/optimParams_paper folder, which is used to compute the reaction times for Figure 4c (Hick's law).
+If you change the folder structure on your system, make sure that you change the path in the plot file.

-Figure 4c corresponds to Hick's law.
-To plot this for value-based and perceptual decisions, use
+To plot Hick's law for value-based and perceptual decisions, use
 ```
 reactionTime
 ```